LinUxTo5re/SalesAndGuestManagementMLdotnet/README.md

 Welcome to the Sales and Guest Projection project repository!

-- Explore the Sales and Guest Projection repository, utilizing ML.NET, C#, MVVM, Microsoft SQL Server, and WPF.
+- Explore the Sales and Guest Projection repository, utilizing ML.NET, C#, MVVM, Microsoft SQL Server and WPF.
 - Predict future guests using advanced tech - historical data fuels projections for upcoming days.
-- Tap into past actual and projected guests for accurate guest forecasts; a powerful business tool.
+- Tap into past actual and projected guests for accurate guest forecasts, a powerful business tool.
 - The same logic can be applied for future sales projections using machine learning with the help of ML.NET.

 ## Projected Results